salmanatiqueqa-sudo/finance-healthcare-llm-safety-benchmark/README.md

 The objective is to bridge the gap between **academic benchmarking and real-world risk assessment** in regulated domains.

+This framework is particularly relevant for **regulated environments where AI errors can lead to financial loss, regulatory violations, or patient harm**.

 ---

 ## ❗ Problem Statement